 Most of us enjoy a sweet treat to eat or drink from time to time.
 However, few of us fully understand the impact that sugar can have on our dental health.
 What’s even more compelling is the fact that sugar isn’t the only obvious nemesis when it comes to our teeth.
-This is why a diet of sugar-free alternatives may not have a positive impact on your oral health the way you might think it will and why Dr. Allan Mulandi and Dr. Williams are committed to educating patients and helping them maintain better oral health.
+This is why a diet of sugar-free alternatives may not have a positive impact on your oral health the way you might think it will and why Dr. Allan Mulandi is committed to educating patients and helping them maintain better oral health.

 The Problem with Sugar

 Cookies, cake, and other sweet desserts can do a lot of damage to our oral health.
 Sugar can cause problems when it mixes with the plaque already present on the teeth and creates acid.
 This acid slowly wears away the tooth’s enamel over time.
 Your North Conway dental team can help reverse this process early on with regular check-ups, which in turn will help them develop better oral health habits, but we want you to be able to take the educated first step to eat sugary foods sparingly.